utpalchakraborty/dynamotest-ts/README.md

 3. Bring up the localstack by running
 `docker-compose up`

-Once the local stack is ready, dynamo db will come and create the table auth_data and insert two rows into it.
+Once the local stack is ready, dynamo db will come up and create the table auth_data and insert two rows into it.

 4. Then test the application by running `npx ts-node index.js`